 Combine ratings from multiple annotators into a single label or score for each item.
 Common methods include:

-The following chart illustrates a hypothetical distribution of preference ratings in a side-by-side comparison between a base model and a fine-tuned model, based on aggregated human judgments.
+The following chart illustrates a distribution of preference ratings in a side-by-side comparison between a base model and a fine-tuned model, based on aggregated human judgments.

 Aggregated preference ratings showing the fine-tuned model is preferred (ratings 4 and 5) over the base model (ratings 1 and 2) for a majority of prompts evaluated.
 Rating 3 indicates indifference or comparable quality.